1918 Illinois Centennial Half Dollar

 (The 1918 Lincoln Commemorative Half Dollar – Morgan’s Obverse [left] and Sinnock’s Reverse [right].)

-The bill had authorized 100,000 and all of them were struck, in Philadelphia in August of 1918, just as World War I was coming to a close.
+The bill had authorized these coins to be struck in Philadelphia in August of 1918, just as World War I was ending.
 The coins were being sold at $1 each to the public, the extra $.50 defraying the cost of the local centennial celebrations and the large statewide celebration in Springfield.

-This coin is considered one of the more beautiful of the early Classic Commemorative coins and some of the finest work that Morgan had done after the creation of the Silver Dollar that bears his name.
 The coins were sold at celebrations all across the state, Some 50 to 100 coins were encased in copper shields and given to dignitaries and members of the Illinois Centennial Commission during the celebrations.
+Expand your collection today by exploring our U.S. classic silver commemorative coins collection and find more historic coins that hold value.

 (One of the original 1918 Lincoln Commemorative Half Dollars, set aside and encased for members of the Committee.
 See the “OFFICIAL” stated on the ribbon.)